You can read through the text below, or listen to the voice recording of the story.

 One would think African bush dwellers are spoilt for choice when it come to meat.
 The truth is, most are perpetually protein starved.
 It is hard to kill a wild animal.
 They are extremely alert and will move away from any human activity.
 Having a rifle and not getting them some meat is regarded as callous.
 Meat is part of the package.
 Until they have meat, I would be targeted with telling looks and glances and quite over-animated and unnecessary pointing out of likely prey animals with, “Ei, that one, it is nice to eat…”

-African people have an amazing sense of balance.
-I know the women, who are the main gatherers and carriers of water and firewood in wilderness societies, to bear huge bundles of wood or containers of water over many kilometres.
-These loads often weigh more than twenty kilograms and the wood bundles are not necessarily evenly shaped.
-They carry them through the bush and along little footpaths that plunge and climb through deep ravines and twist-travers rough terrain crowded with vegetation, anthills and obstacles.
+The men showed remarkable balance carrying the meat bundles on their heads.
+I know African women, who are the main gatherers and carriers of water and firewood in wilderness societies, to carry huge bundles of wood or containers of water on their heads over many kilometres.
+These loads often weigh more than twenty kilograms, and the wood bundles are unevenly shaped and awkward to handle.
+Yet they carry them through the bush and along little footpaths that plunge and climb and weave over terrain crowded with vegetation and obstacles.
 The men seem to have the same ability.
-These meat bundles are not as heavy, but the bearers will carry the combination of backpack and meat load through the day, often over rough surfaces and through dense bush.
+These meat bundles are nowhere near that heavy, but the bearers will carry the combination of backpack and meat load through the day, over whatever terrain we encounter.

-However, I have found that, even if one wanted to get to a specific destination, it is still better to pick your way there along the paths.
-It is a bit of a challenge keeping your direction and deciding when to abandon a particular path, but it is safer, an easier walk and mostly gets you there quicker – and more rested, because you don’t need to hack through very dense patches, or search for crossings, or end up retracing your steps because you just couldn’t get through.
+However, I have found that even if I want to get to a specific destination, it is still better to pick my way there along them.
+I may end up walking a bit further because of the irregular headings they follow, but it is safer, an easier walk and mostly gets me there quicker – and more rested, because I do not need to hack through dense patches, or search for crossings, or retrace my steps because I simply could not get through.